ruiquelhas/sdnv/README.md

 ### How do they work? ###

-An SDNV is a numeric value encoded in N octets, the last of which has its most significant bit (MSB) set to `0`; the MSB of every other octet in the SDNV must be set to `1`.
+A SDNV is a numeric value encoded in N octets, the last of which has its most significant bit (MSB) set to `0`; the MSB of every other octet in the SDNV must be set to `1`.
 The value encoded in an SDNV is the unsigned binary number obtained by concatenating into a single bit string the 7 least significant bits of each octet of the SDNV.